IndieMasco/TechEdWeek2Assignment/README.md

 # requirements that I wasn't able to achieve

-- 🏹 Add ARIA elements to improve accessibility, such as aria-label, aria-live, and other relevant attributes. ❌ I understood what this task was asking of me, but it was the JavaScript side that I couldn't get my head around.
-I think it's because I was trying to implement it into buttons, and that meant I also needed to make functional buttons.
+- 🏹 Add ARIA elements to improve accessibility, such as aria-label, aria-live, and other relevant attributes. ❌ I understood the requirements of this task and attempted to complete it, but I struggled with the JavaScript portion.

 # Errors or Bugs I Encountered